-The feast of saints Monica and Augustine
+The feast of saints Monica and Augustine27 Aug 2019, by Augustinians in

 The Month of August is truly Augustinian, a Month the Augustinian family with great excitement joins the universal Church to specially celebrate the feasts of St. Monica (27th) and her son St. Augustine (28th).
 The amazing story of a mother and son’s journey to sainthood is truly amazing and inspirational, it is the story of grace at work, leading the restless hearts to rest in God.